ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 ## 5. Strong Built-in RBAC Support with Centralized Push Model

 RHACM provides robust Role-Based Access Control (RBAC) support, particularly beneficial when utilizing a Centralized Push Model.
-Ensure that only authorized personnel can make changes and updates, enhancing security and compliance in your multi-cluster environment.
+Enjoy two significant advantages when using the push model in ACM.
+By default, users can create the ACM GitOpsCluster API for generating cluster admin secrets for all managed clusters.
+Additionally, users can generate cluster secrets with customized roles for all managed clusters by leveraging the ACM ClusterPermission/ManagedServiceAccount API.

 ## 6. Integration with Placement for Advanced MultiCluster Scheduling